The Rosie O'Donnell Show: Kids Are Punny

 A long-running segment of the show involved telling jokes that children from around the United States mailed into the studio.
 These jokes were eventually compiled into two books (and eventually a TV special) entitled Kids Are Punny; proceeds from the book went to children's charity programs.

 Product endorsements

 O'Donnell's endorsement of the Tickle Me Elmo played a large part in the huge popularity of the toy.
-Likewise when she served Drake's snack cakes to audience members on The Rosie O'Donnell Show, which helped contribute to increased sales of Drake's cakes.
+Likewise, she served Drake's snack cakes to audience members on The Rosie O'Donnell Show, which helped contribute to increased sales of Drake's cakes.